khushi-411/facemark-detection/filter1/filter1/README.md

 * Replace eyes and mouth region of face with black strip.

 ### **Uniqueness**
-* It is executed in the live form.
+* Real time detection model.
 * It can be useful for security purpose.
 * Produces funny output.